 Dual Diagnosis at an Alcohol Detox Program

-At Serenity House Detox, we realize that in many cases, alcohol abuse and mental health conditions can be connected.
+At Serenity House Detox & Recovery, we realize that in many cases, alcohol abuse and mental health conditions can be connected.
 For some people, they began using alcohol as a way to cope with mental health symptoms.
 However, for other individuals, their alcohol use brought on mental health symptoms.
 In both cases, it is critical to seek treatment for both conditions simultaneously.
 Doing so can significantly improve your chances of long-term recovery.

 Concurrent treatment for addiction and mental health conditions is called dual diagnosis treatment.
 Dual diagnosis treatment simply means that we’re giving you the tools to manage your new-found sobriety and maintain your mental health.
 Many people find that this treatment significantly benefits them and gives them the chance to be healthier and happier in the future.
 Our dual diagnosis treatment options include:

 - Schizophrenia treatment

 Detox Help for Alcohol Abuse and Addiction